evanx/webserva/docs/register-cert.md

 - advise how to install the `wscurl` wrapper script
 - advise you of the cert SHA to `/grantcert` via WebServaBot

 Having granted the cert, you will invoke the endpoint https://secure.webserva.com/register-cert using the cert.
-That will register the cert on the account purported by its O name, and granted by its SHA via WebServaBot, i.e. by the the namesake and authoratitive Telegram.org user for this WebServa account.
+That will register the cert on the account of its O name, if granted by its SHA via WebServaBot, i.e. by the the namesake and authoratitive Telegram.org user for this WebServa account.
 I guess it's a Gateway Bot, i.e. one serving an API gateway, for the purposes of authentication and authorisation.

 We advise intalling our `wscurl` wrapper script as per: https://raw.githubusercontent.com/webserva/webserva/master/docs/install.wscurl.txt